NaturalHistoryMuseum/ckanext-iiif/README.md

 dict in the key `"identifier"`.
 When this occurs the identifier is matched against any of the registered IIIF resource builders and if a match is found, the resource is returned.
+Identifiers can be built if the builder ID is known along with the necessary parameters by using the `build_iiif_identifier` action.

 ## Record Manifest Builder